bheemnitd/Linear-Regression-With-TensorFlow/README.md

 <p align = 'justify'>Here we used 97 training example to train the model, and used Stochastic Gradient Descent as Otimizer over 5000 iteration to get optimized theta(paramer/weight).</p>

-<p align = 'justify'><b>Stochastic gradient descent</b> (often shortened to SGD), also known as incremental gradient descent, is an iterative method for optimizing a differentiable objective function, a stochastic approximation of gradient descent optimization.
-In SGD we update the parameters at every point where as in Batch Gradient Descent we update the parameters in batch means after adding the loss at all point's.</p>

 ## Dataset
 Here some sample of training dataset.
 <table>